Controllability and Vector Potential: The Solvability Question for PDE, and its Dual

 is exact by construction (the superscript { $\t$} denotes transpose).
-Applying the (left exact) functor\footnote{We refer to any standard book on Algebra for details, for instance \cite{e}.} $\homo_A(-,~\F)$ to the above sequence, gives the sequence
+Applying the (left exact) functor\footnote{We refer to \cite{ma} and \cite{hor} for definitions in algebra and analysis respectively.} $\homo_A(-,~\F)$ to the above sequence, gives the sequence

-This sequence is a complex, i.e. the image of the map $P(\partial)$ is contained in the kernel of the differential operator $Q(\del)$.
-It provides a necessary condition for the solvability question: to solve $P(\partial)f = g$, it is necessary that $Q(\partial)g = 0$.
+This sequence is a complex, i.e. the image of the map $P(D)$ is contained in the kernel of the differential operator $Q(D)$.
+It provides a necessary condition for the solvability question: to solve $P(D)f = g$, it is necessary that $Q(D)g = 0$.

-Further, suppose this sequence is also exact, i.e. suppose that the image of the map $P(\del)$ is {\em equal} to the kernel of $Q(\del)$.
-Then, a necessary {\em and} sufficient condition for the solvability of $P(\del)f = g$ would be that $Q(\del)g = 0$.\\
+Further, suppose this sequence is also exact, i.e. suppose that the image of the map $P(D)$ is {\em equal} to the kernel of $Q(D)$.
+Then, a necessary {\em and} sufficient condition for the solvability of $P(D)f = g$ would be that $Q(D)g = 0$. {\it Thus, the solvability question for $P(D): \F^k \rightarrow \F^\ell$ admits an answer precisely when \phantom{Xx}its image equals a kernel (namely that of the map $Q(D): \F^\ell \rightarrow \F^{\ell_1}$).} \\